howardc64/mtkHUmrftools/README.md

 - goto https://bellard.org/jslinux/?ref=itsfoss.com
 - click Startup Link for Alpine Linux 3.12.0 (probaby any will work)
 - upload 24kdiff mrfdump and your logo files via upload icon on bottom left
+- below is remaining screen capture, click code on upper left to see with out markdown formatting
-- below is remaining screen capture (ls is list, like DOS DIR, chmod +x make file executable, ./ is path to current directory.
+-   (ls is list, like DOS DIR, chmod +x make file executable, ./ is path to current directory.
 So to run executable in current directory type ./executable_name

 Loading...